 Frequently Asked Questions (FAQ)

 Eviction law continues to change.
-Here is a summary of where things stand at the end of September, 2021: +
+Here is where things stand at the beginning of November 2021: +

 I am a residential tenant in Washington.
 I owe back rent.
 Are there any state protections? +

-Under the bridge program, landlords must take several steps before they can try to evict a tenant who is behind on rent for COVID-related reasons.
-The bridge ends other moratorium restrictions on landlords.
+Evictions for not being able to pay rent can start again.
+However, landlords must take several steps before they can try to evict a tenant who is behind on rent.

 What is a “reasonable” repayment plan? +